Belmont Better

 The zoning proposal is seriously flawed.

-• The bylaw's by-right provisions give developers free rein and deprive the town of adequate control and protections.
+The bylaw's by-right provisions deprive the town of adequate control and protections.

 Scale & Rendering

-• Four and five-story buildings will overwhelm the Center.
-No comparable town in Massachusetts has undertaken anything of this magnitude.
+Four and five-story buildings will overwhelm the Center.
+No comparable town in Massachusetts has undertaken anything of this magnitude in such a concentrated area.

 Parking & Traffic